seanwash/dnc-topic-search/README.md

-# Does Not Compute
+# Does Not Compute - Topic Search

-> A tool for quickily searching for tide levels
+> A quick and easy way to find DNC episodes that cover your favorite topics

+## Tech Used

+* Vue.js
+* Vuex
+* Lunr.js
+* Moment.js

 ## Build Setup